 I’m a mom of two, a survivor of domestic violence, and an advocate for the end of all violence against women, girls, and those at the margins of the margins.
 I’m also an educator and trainer on healthy manhood and parenting for gender and racial equity.
 I want to launch this community to help moms overcome any obstacles they’re facing — large and small.

-I’m excited to kick off this new effort with an Instagram Live event on Tuesday, April 20th at 5 p.m.
-ET, and we’re also launching a community on Slack (a free app for group and one-on-one conversations).
+We’ll be live on Instagram, and we’re also launching a private community on Facebook.
 We have big plans to grow from there, but we want to do it with your input.
 Best of all, it’s free to join.

-Sign up below to be a founding member of A Call to Boy Moms, and we’ll send you an update before the kickoff event on April 20th.
+Sign up below to be a founding member of A Call to Boy Moms.

 About your host